jdtuck/fdasrvf_R/README.md

 time-warpings and nonlinear signal alignment.
 In Proceedings of Neural Information Processing Systems (NIPS), 2011.

+Kurtek, S., Srivastava, A., Klassen, E., and Ding, Z. (2012), “Statistical Modeling of Curves Using Shapes and Related Features,” Journal of the American Statistical Association, 107, 1152–1165.

 Wen Huang, Kyle A. Gallivan, Anuj Srivastava, Pierre-Antoine Absil.
 "Riemannian Optimization for Elastic Shape Analysis", Short version, The 21st International Symposium on Mathematical Theory of Networks and Systems (MTNS 2014).